oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

             &lt;formalpara&gt;
                 &lt;title&gt;Summary&lt;/title&gt;
                 &lt;para&gt;
-                    Install a Red Hat Enterprise Virtualization environment that takes advantage of the self-hosted engine feature, in which the engine is installed on a virtual machine within the environment itself.
+                    Install a oVirt environment that takes advantage of the self-hosted engine feature, in which the engine is installed on a virtual machine within the environment itself.
                 &lt;/para&gt;
             &lt;/formalpara&gt;
             &lt;para&gt;